 Screen resolution: The higher the resolution, the better the screen will look—an important factor if you plan to watch videos or view photos on your phone.
 A high-resolution display is desirable if you plan to do a lot of reading on your phone, since text will look much sharper on it and be easier to read.

 If your phone lets you adjust contrast and brightness (including backlighting), you can make text and graphics easier to view in well-lit places, and you can also save battery life in a pinch.

 4G support and availability: 4G networks offer data speeds that are vastly superior to those available on a 3G network.
 You can expect to see average download speeds of around 6 to 9 megabits per second while connected to a 4G network—though of course those speeds vary depending on your location and on reception quality.
 You'll encounter two kinds of 4G networks when buying a new phone: LTE and HSPA+.
-Verizon, Sprint, and AT&T have their own LTE networks, while T-Mobile uses an HSPA+ network that delivers comparable speeds.
+Verizon, Sprint, T-Mobile and AT&T all have their own LTE networks, with T-Mobile and AT&T defaulting to HSPA+ when LTE coverage isn't available.

 4G is pretty much the norm on smartphones these days, and you'll definitely want it on your next phone.
 Normally, connecting to a 4G network costs nothing extra, though the faster data speeds do mean that you can quickly hit your data cap if you aren't careful.
 Carriers are constantly expanding their 4G networks; but if you're leaning toward choosing a 4G-capable phone, check the relevant carrier coverage maps to confirm that your region already has 4G service.